devremoto/angular-form-generator/README.md

 **How to configure:**
 1. Open VS Code Settings (`Ctrl+,` / `Cmd+,`)
-2. Search for "Angular Form Generator"
+2. Search for "Angular Form Scaffolder"
 3. Toggle "Generate Module" option
 4. Or add the setting to your `settings.json` file